 Shopping the First Produce Display

 You’ll often find marked-down produce in a big display as you enter the produce section, said Gault.
-This might not be the best produce deal in the store or the one you saw in the weekly ad, however.
+However, this might not be the best produce deal in the store or the one you saw in the weekly ad.

 “Be sure to check the price against the ad, as often the featured sale is not as easy to find,” she said.
 “You might find your deal in the middle or back of the produce section.”